 Among other things, the CRR/CRD rules governing mortgage bank own funds set forth requirements for more and better capital and the introduction of a number of capital buffers (capital conservation buffer, company-specific countercyclical capital buffer and systemic risk buffer), which must all be met by Common Equity Tier 1 capital.

-The capital conservation buffer is 2.5% of the Risk Exposure Amount, while the countercyclical buffer is in the 0 to 2.5% range and amounted to 2.0% at end-2022.
-Effective from 31 March 2023, it was most recently raised to 2.5% following a decision made by the Danish Minister for Industry, Business and Financial Affairs.
+The capital conservation buffer is 2.5% of the Risk Exposure Amount, while the countercyclical buffer is in the 0 to 2.5% range, standing at 2.5% at end-2023.